Imaging magnetically driven astrospheres: a forward modelling approach: Results

 We then include the ISM absorptions in our results by applying the transmission rate.
 The results are shown in Figure~\ref{fig: emission_with_ISM_absorption}.
 With ISM absorption, the prominent emission from the hydrogen wall disappears.
 To illustrate this, we sample two lines of sight separately (Figure~\ref{fig: emission_with_ISM_absorption}(c,d)): one through the hydrogen wall where $\Theta_{X}=-200~\mathrm{arcsec}$ and one within the downwind near-star region where $\Theta_X=35~\mathrm{arcsec}$.
-The results show that the peak of hydrogen wall emission coincides with the ISM absorption area, indicating heavy absorption.
+The strong central absorption is produced by interstellar neutral hydrogen, while the weaker absorption on the blue side arises from interstellar deuterium.
+The results show that the peak of hydrogen wall emission coincides with the ISM absorption area, indicating very low throughput.
 However, the near-star line-of-sight retains a strong peak that survives ISM absorption.
-This difference arises because the hydrogen wall has a velocity component along the line-of-sight similar to that of the ISM, resulting in strong overlap and absorption, while the stellar wind moves faster along the line-of-sight, producing a Doppler shift that moves its emission away from the ISM absorption center.
+This difference arises because the hydrogen wall has a velocity component along the line-of-sight similar to that of the ISM, resulting in strong overlap and absorption, while the stellar wind moves faster along the line-of-sight, producing a blue Doppler shift that shifts its emission away from the ISM absorption center.
 This feature can be exploited to selectively study \lyalpha{} emission originating inside the astrosphere.
+We note that the intrinsic solar \lyalpha{} emission (Figure~\ref{fig: OH_model}(b)) is double peaked due to multiple radiative transfer processes of \lyalpha{} photons in a spherically symmetric expanding shell of \NH{} gas \citep{Ahn2004,Verhamme2006}, whereas the emission profiles integrated along the line of sight (Figure~\ref{fig: emission_with_ISM_absorption}(c,d)) consider only single-scattering radiative transfer.
+This approximation is reasonable because the \NH{} distribution in the astrosphere is expected to be largely laminar.